Draw no bet meaning: Explaining a popular betting market

 The odds on this type of market wouldn't be as good as the match betting market, but if you prefer to place low-risk bets, this is perfect for you.

 Another similar, or some might even say the same betting market, is a variation of an Asian Handicap.
 Only Asian Handicaps with a 0 handicap are the same as the “draw no bet” market selection.
 If the match ends in a draw, you will get your stake back.
 There are many different ways to play that are available using this technique.
-You've at least got the insurance that you are having fun while you're at it.
+You have at least got the insurance that you are having fun while you are at it.

 Premier League DNB odds for the weekend